 - Ed Farnsworth, managing editor

 Ed thought he was a mediocre midfielder in high school.
 He realizes now that he was terrible.
-After a long career in music as a drummer for bands such as Napalm Sunday, The Friggs, Wipeout Gang, Emma, Ashtabula and Bardo Pond, numerous North American and European tours, two Peel Sessions and more than forty records, Ed went to grad school and now has a day job in publishing.
-He also works at the 700, a bar in Northern Liberties, where he curates Footy on the Telly.
-He has been one of the organizers of the Northern Liberties Music Festival since 2002 and in 2007 he helped to organize an indoor soccer pickup game on Tuesday nights at the Northern Liberties Rec Center that continues to thrive.
+After a long career in music as a drummer for bands such as Napalm Sunday, The Friggs, Wipeout Gang, Emma, Ashtabula, and Bardo Pond, numerous North American and European tours, two Peel Sessions and more than forty records, Ed went to grad school and now has a day job in academic publishing.
+He also works at The 700, a bar in Northern Liberties, where he curates Footy on the Telly.
+One of the organizers of the Northern Liberties Music Festival between 2002 and 2013, in 2007 he helped to organize an indoor soccer pickup game on Tuesday nights at the Northern Liberties Rec Center that continues to thrive.
 He is proud that a Philadelphia soccer history piece he wrote was for PSP was used in the 2012 MLS All-Star Game program.
 You can reach him at firstname.lastname@example.org.
 Follow him on Twitter @FarnsworthPSP.

 Adam is a former Haverford College soccer player who understands soccer tactics about as well as anyone out there.
 He is also a former division commissioner for the Casa Soccer League.
 He writes about Philadelphia Union and provides the kind of tactical analysis rarely seen in the United States.
 Follow him on Twitter @PSPadam.
 He can be reached at email@example.com.

 Eli is an architect by trade.
-He writes about Philadelphia Union as PSP’s beat writer, covering the games and going behind the scenes into the locker rooms with the team.
+He writes about Philadelphia Union as PSP’s beat writer, covering the games and going behind the scenes into the locker room with the team.
+Along with KYW Newsradio’s Greg Orlandini, Eli is co-host of the KYW Philly Soccer Show podcast.
 Follow him on Twitter @PSP_Eli.

-Mike has been organizing soccer in Philadelphia in one way, shape, or form since 2004 and is the current vice president and former treasurer of Philadelphia’s Casa Soccer League .
-He writes about the Philadelphia Independence and contributes to game day coverage of the Union for the PSP.
+Mike has been organizing soccer in Philadelphia in one way, shape, or form since 2004 and is the current vice president and former treasurer of Philadelphia’s Casa Soccer League.
+He writes about the US Women’s National Team and contributes to game day coverage of the Union for the PSP.
 His illustrious 25-year soccer career includes few championships and even fewer goals.
 Follow him on Twitter @mikeservedio.

 Barb went to school for nursing, works as a project manager, daydreams about travel and being fluently multilingual, and one day hopes to own a professional grade camera.
 While growing up, she played every sport except soccer thanks to the kids who giggled when she dribbled a soccer ball like a basketball at her very first practice.
 No longer bitter, she has grown to love the beautiful game.
 You can see more of her soccer photos here.
 Follow her on Twitter @barbcvphilly.